tvanderbruggen/SciCpp/doc/source/plots.rst

 Plotting functions defined in header <scicpp/plots.hpp>.

-Base on the `Sciplot library <https://sciplot.github.io/>`_, which is a header only library.
+Based on the `Sciplot library <https://sciplot.github.io/>`_, which is a header only library.
 Gnuplot is required to run the executable.
 This is only required to use the plots module, not other scicpp modules.